Ileha/WebServer/README.md

 git reset --hard origin/имя_ветки

 ### About
-This is web server on C#
-In this web server you can add your own modules like http handlers, mime handlers, exception and resource viewer.
-All of this you must write compile and copy in directory which written in config.
+There is a web-server written on C#, you can easily extend this server through your own modules, like HTTP or mime handlers, exception and resource viewer.
+Each of these modules should be compiled, and copied onto the directory, specified in the config

-For adding http handler necessary implement abstract class Host.HttpHandler.IHttpHandler this class inform program about http version, type of request handle and it consist logic which handle request string.
+It's necessary to implement abstract class Host.HttpHandler.IHttpHandler to add a new HTTP handler.
+This class will notify program with the needed HTTP version and method.
+Moreover, it contains the actual logic which is supposed to handle request headers and parameters.
 *code example for http handler*
 ```cs
 public class AnythingHttpHandler : IHttpHandler {